 Create a new partition with a Linux compatible root file system (e.g. ext4?

 ).
 Repeat this step for additional partitions (e.g. external /home partition).

-Finally it could look like that where I created a root partition and and an additional one for my /home directory.
+Finally it could look like that where I created a root partition and no external one for my /home directory.

 If you choose the manual option the installer waits for you until your partitioning is finished.
 Proceed with "Next"

 Now you will choose which partition will be your root partition.
 The checkbox "format partition with file system: